niolabs/docs/nio_cli.rst

 	$ nio-instance co log TestPost SignalLogger --args 'phrase=foobar'

-Passing the `--interactive` (`-i`) flag to command tells **nio-instance** to prompt you for command parameters.
+Passing the `--auto` (`-a`) flag to command tells **nio-instance** to read command arguments from the command line.

-If the command response body is non-empty, its contents are printed to stdout.
-Otherwise, the terminal remains silent.
+If the command response body is non-empty, its contents are printed to stdout; otherwise, the terminal remains silent.

 config (cfg)
 ~~~~~~~~~~~~

-This subcommand allows you to configure block and service properties while the instance is live.
+This subcommand allows you to configure new and existing block and service instances while the NIO instance is live.
 Of course, a given service won't load a new configuration until its next startup cycle, but any changes you make here will hang around until then.
 Note that this is an interactive portion of the utility.
-If you'd like to leave the

 NB: If you want to automate configuration, it may be easier to make your updates directly via HTTP PUT requests.
 We may add a feature like this in future.